Home

 Neil Kumaran, Group Product Manager, Gmail Security & Trust

-These upcoming standards are probably the most substantial we’ve seen a mailbox provider implement in recent years, but they’re not new.
-In fact, authentication, easy opt-out, and spam monitoring have been high on the list of email deliverability best practices for quite some time now.
+These upcoming requirements are certainly the most substantial we’ve seen mailbox providers enforce in recent years, but they’re not new.
+In fact, authentication, one-click unsubscribe, and spam monitoring have been high on the list of email deliverability best practices for quite some time now.

 And while it’s no surprise it has caused some concern among senders, at Sinch Mailgun we suspect requirements like these will soon spread across the industry.